Factibly/factibly/fc-web/README.md

 - Use [`<React.Fragment> ... </React.Fragment>`](https://reactjs.org/docs/fragments.html) (alternatively, if you don't 			need to pass in any keys or attributes, `<> ... </>`), which does not create an extra DOM node, whenever you _only_ need to wrap multiple child components under one parent component
 - Use [`React.PureComponent`](https://reactjs.org/docs/react-api.html#reactcomponent) over `React.Component` for class
   components whenever the `render()` function renders the same result given the same props and state
+- Wrap expensive calculations around a `React.useMemo` hook when they need only be computed when specific dependencies have changed
+- Apply [code-splitting](https://reactjs.org/docs/code-splitting.html) techniques where approriate in order to reduce the bundle size

 ## Tests